 The issue of commercialisation of surrogacy also opens up the broader ethical question on whether it is moral to commoditise the human body.
 The answer is not simple.
 In some circumstances, commoditisation of the body is seen as necessary, for example, in the employment of individuals based on their ability to do manual labour with their hands.
 It can even be seen as a heroic and altruistic, such as donating a kidney to save the life of a family member or friend.
 However, on the flip side, when someone sells themselves into prostitution, people often instinctively see this (rightly or wrongly) as a sad and degrading situation.

 So when it comes to surrogacy, which is it- necessary, heroic or degrading?

 I don’t have an easy answer to that.
-However, I personally believe that the human body has immense intrinsic worth, and so I am uneasy about any act that risks commoditising the body, especially for financial gain.
+However, I personally believe that the human body has immense intrinsic worth, and so I am uneasy about any act that risks objectifying and commoditising the body, especially for financial gain.

 3. Issues Around the Birth and Life of the Child

 One of the major reasons why surrogacy controversies have made it into the news is because of the question of parenthood.
 As mentioned above, the automatic legal parenthood is given to the surrogate mother who birthed the child (+/- their spouse), regardless of surrogacy arrangements.
 If the surrogate and intended parents then disagree on the future of the child, if can lead to some tricky and upsetting situations.